mlpack/mlpack/doc/tutorials/amf.md

                               arma::mat& H)
 ```

+This method should handle the initialization of `W` and `H` based on the provided matrix `V` and rank `r`.

-## Using different update rules
+## Using Different Update Rules

 mlpack implements the following update rules for the AMF class:

+- **Non-Negative Matrix Factorization (NMF) Updates**:
   - `NMFALSUpdate`
   - `NMFMultiplicativeDistanceUpdate`
   - `NMFMultiplicativeDivergenceUpdate`

+- **Singular Value Decomposition (SVD) Updates**:
   - `SVDBatchLearning`
   - `SVDIncompleteIncrementalLearning`
   - `SVDCompleteIncrementalLearning`

+### Non-Negative Matrix Factorization (NMF)

-Non-Negative Matrix factorization can be achieved with `NMFALSUpdate`,
+NMF can be achieved using the following update rules:

-`NMFMultiplicativeDivergenceUpdate` or `NMFMultiplicativeDivergenceUpdate`.
-`NMFALSUpdate` implements a simple Alternating Least Squares optimization while
+- **`NMFALSUpdate`**: Implements a simple Alternating Least Squares optimization.
+- **`NMFMultiplicativeDistanceUpdate`**: Utilizes a multiplicative update rule based on distance measures.
+- **`NMFMultiplicativeDivergenceUpdate`**: Employs a multiplicative update rule based on divergence measures.

-the other rules implement algorithms given in the paper 'Algorithms for
+These update rules are based on algorithms described in the paper [Algorithms for Non-negative Matrix Factorization](https://proceedings.neurips.cc/paper_files/paper/2000/file/f9d1152547c0bde01830b7e8bd60024c-Paper.pdf).

-Non-negative Matrix Factorization'.
+### Singular Value Decomposition (SVD)

-The remaining update rules perform the singular value decomposition of the
-matrix `V`.
-This SVD factorization is optimized for use by mlpack's
-collaborative filtering code (see the [collaborative filtering
+The remaining update rules perform Singular Value Decomposition (SVD) of the matrix `V`.
+These SVD factorizations are optimized for mlpack's collaborative filtering functionalities, as detailed in the [Collaborative Filtering Tutorial](https://github.com/mlpack/mlpack/wiki/CollaborativeFiltering).

-tutorial](cf.md)).
-This use of SVD factorizers for collaborative filtering is
-described in the paper 'A Guide to Singular Value Decomposition for
-Collaborative Filtering' by Chih-Chao Ma.
-For further details about the
-algorithms refer to the respective class documentation.
+For more detailed algorithmic explanations, refer to the respective class documentation.

 ## Using Non-Negative Matrix Factorization with `AMF`